duncancb/chat-demo/README.md

 ### Possible improvements

-* Rebuild front end using React and Graphql
+* Rebuild front end using React and Graphql.
-* Add login and auth
+* Add login and auth.
-* Implement unit tests
+* Implement unit tests.
 * Fix bug where messages do not scroll to the bottom on reload.
 It is possible that the page is not fully loaded when the messages are repopulated.
-* Add configuration for production environment
+* Add configuration for production environment.
 * Fix docker-compose network configuration.
 Currently the default bridge is used to connect to postgres.
+* Move database passwords to docker secrets.
+* When reloading old messages, place a limit on the messages reloaded; eg: only load messages from the last week.

 ### Third party resources and code